BBARLOCCO/witrac_cron/README.md

 ## NOTES
 This is a simple scheduler, doesn't keep track of every execution in a DB or file neither it saves "last execution" for each cron file line.

+### TODO
+Setting variables is not allowed at the moment.